MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/progressive-web-apps/protocol-handlers.md

 # Test Progressive Web App (PWA) protocol handling

 This article assumes that you have already defined protocol handlers in your PWA web app manifest and are debugging your app with the DevTools.
-To learn about how to define and register protocols in your PWA, see [Handle protocols in Progressive Web Apps](../../progressive-web-apps-chromium/how-to/handle-protocols.md).
+To learn about how to define and register protocols in your PWA, see [Handle protocols in a Progressive Web App](../../progressive-web-apps-chromium/how-to/handle-protocols.md).

 Use the **Application** tool to verify and test that Microsoft Edge has successfully registered your app as a handler for protocols defined in your web app manifest.